-As an educator, Lisa is the clarinet instructor at Bemidji State University in Bemidji, MN and the Mount Olivet School of Music in Minneapolis, MN.
-During the summer, Lisa has assisted at the Interlochen Center for Arts Clarinet Academy and is currently on faculty at Blue Lake Fine Arts Camp (MI), the Alexander Fiterstein Clarinet Academy (MN), and the International Music Camp in North Dakota/Canada.
+As an educator, Dr. Perry is the clarinet instructor at Bemidji State University in Bemidji, MN and the Mount Olivet School of Music in Minneapolis, MN.
+During the summer, Dr. Perry has assisted at the Interlochen Center for Arts Clarinet Academy and is currently on faculty at Blue Lake Fine Arts Camp (MI), the Alexander Fiterstein Clarinet Academy (MN), and the International Music Camp in North Dakota/Canada.

 Dr. Perry earned her doctor of musical arts degree in clarinet performance at the University of Minnesota where she was a teaching assistant and Berneking Fellowship recipient.
 She received her master of music degree in clarinet performance at Florida State University where she served as a graduate teaching assistant to Dr. Frank Kowalsky and Dr. Deborah Bish.
 Lisa also holds a bachelor of music degree in clarinet performance from East Carolina University.
 Her teachers include Janice Lipson, Michael Cyzewski, Anne Dervin, Christopher Grymes, Frank Kowalsky, and Alexander Fiterstein.